When must an MVL be converted to a CVL?

 2. If however there are insufficient assets to pay all creditors in full it is the creditors who determine who will act as liquidator.

-Purnells have developed a guide to Members Voluntary Liquidations, which is available here, and should hopefully assist your understanding.
+Purnells have developed a Guide to Members Voluntary Liquidation, and should hopefully assist your understanding.